Does Tea Break a Fast? Your Ultimate Guide to Tea & Intermittent Fasting

 3. Improved Focus and Energy

-Feeling a bit of “brain fog” during your fast?
-This is where certain teas can help.
-Black and green teas contain both caffeine and a unique amino acid called L-theanine.
+Feeling a bit of 'brain fog' during your fast?
+Both black tea and green tea contain caffeine and a unique amino acid called L-theanine, which can help alleviate this condition.
 L-theanine works in synergy with caffeine to provide a calm, sustained energy boost, preventing the jittery feeling or crash that can come from coffee.
 This combination can sharpen your mental clarity and help you stay focused throughout the day.

 Your Guide to Tea Choices During a Fast